mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 {{<img src="price-profit-usb-c.webp" has-border="true" alt="Graph of price vs. daily revenue and profit for TinyPilot Voyager 2a (USB-C)">}}

 Last month, I was surprised at [how inelastic](/retrospectives/2023/04/#reflections) the demand was for TinyPilot.
-I expected there to be more of a drop in sales as I increased price.
-With more data, the demand curve is a little closer to what my intuition was.
-An $120 price increase (32%) caused a 34% decrease in orders.
+I expected more of a drop in sales as I increased prices.
+With more data, the demand curve is a little closer to my expectations.
+A $120 price increase (32%) caused a 34% decrease in orders.

 Interestingly, profit was almost perfectly equal at the $379 and $499 price points ($1,220/day vs. $1,219/day).
-Overall profits would be higher at the $499 price, as we'd have lower support costs with 34% fewer customers.
+Overall profits would be higher at the $499 price, as 34% fewer sales would mean lower long-term support costs.

 ### Voyager 2a PoE